Somalia: Music

 Somalia has a rich musical heritage centred on traditional Somali folklore.
 Most Somali songs are pentatonic.
-That is, they only use five pitches per octave in contrast to a heptatonic (seven note) scale like the major scale.
-At first listen, Somali music might be mistaken for the sounds of nearby regions such as Ethiopia, Sudan or the Arabian Peninsula, but it is ultimately recognizable by its own unique tunes and styles.
+Somali music might be mistaken for the sounds of nearby regions such as Ethiopia, Sudan or the Arabian Peninsula, but it is ultimately recognisable by its unique tunes and styles.
+Traditional instruments prominently featured in the music of Somalia include the oud lute.
+It is often accompanied by small drums and a reed flute in the background.
 Somali songs are usually the product of collaboration between lyricists (midho), songwriters (laxan) and singers (codka or "voice").